 Works of art and antique furniture is stated at cost and is not being depreciated as they have cultural and aesthetic value that is worth preserving perpetually.

 Advertising

 The Organization expenses advertising costs as incurred.
-Total advertising expense amounted to \$21,006 for the year ended June 30, 2023.
-There was no advertising expense in the year ended June 30, 2022.
+Total advertising expense amounted to \$48,566 and \$21,006 for the years ended June 30, 2024 and 2023, respectively.

 Income taxes